Trump owes lenders at least US$315 million, disclosure shows

 Before taking office in January, Trump was a New York real estate developer and television celebrity.

-(Additional reporting by Julia Harte; Editing by Kevin Drawbaugh and Cynthia Osterman)
+(Additional reporting by Julia Harte; Editing by Kevin Drawbaugh and Lisa Shumaker)